STRENGTH AND HONOR

 Dusty hit the ground hard, tucked and rolled like dice on a craps table and carved a rut through thirty feet of wheat before stopping.
 Black ravens scattered in all directions, never knowing what hit them.

-He gathered himself, stood unsteadily, and surveyed his torso, head and limbs: a cracked lip and bump on his head; minor cuts but no broken bones; torn clothing at his knees, wrists, and elbows—otherwise fine as fettle.
+He gathered himself, stood unsteadily, and surveyed his torso, head and limbs: a cracked lip and bump on his head; minor cuts but no broken bones; torn trousers at his knees, wrists, and elbows—otherwise fine as fettle.

-The pilot tipped the wings of his biplane in a cheerful parting salute.
+High above, the pilot tipped the wings of his biplane in a cheerful parting salute.
 Dusty smiled broadly and waved his arms over his head, then began the trek toward town.

-“Put me down,” said Dusty.
+“You go put me down,” said Dusty.
 “I’ll show up and I’ll beat him.”

 Dusty’s opponent, he was told, was a nasty-tempered local boxer of some notoriety named Randy “The Grinder” Collingford, who had a distinct reputation for leaving the faces of his rivals pulpy and unrecognizable, even to their dogs and mothers.